-The slow page loading depends on the number of CSS files you have on your website.
-The best way to optimize your CSS is to write it directly on the HTML files.
-In this way, the CSS only loads when the specific page is opened.
-This is called inline CSS.
-You can copy the code from the CSS files and paste it to the HTML code, then remove the call for the CSS file.
+The slow page loading depends on the number of complex sections you have on your website.
+The best way to optimize it is to write it directly in the HTML.
+In this way, the cascading style sheets only loads when the specific page is opened.
+This is called inline code.
+You can copy relevant section and paste it to HTML, then remove the call.

 How to Combine CSS Files

-Another fix to the problem with slow loading is the combining CSS files.
-If you have too many CSS files you can combine them in one, in this way, the browser will load one file instead of a lot.
-This move can definitely optimize the speed of your site.
-To do it open the supporting CSS file and copy the code, then paste it on the main CSS file.
-Don’t forget to remove the call for the initial CSS file.
+Another fix to the problem with slow loading is the combining of slow-loading actions.
+You can combine them in one, in this way, the browser will load them one-by-one instead of multiple ones at once.
+This move can definitely optimize the speed.
+To do this, open the supporting resource and copy the code, then paste it on the main document.
+Don’t forget to remove the call for the initial file.